gracemshea/ga_da_finalproject/README.md

 ## Tableau

-Please visit Tablea Public [here](https://public.tableau.com/profile/grace.shea#!/vizhome/OutdoorsMap/Dashboard1?publish=yes) to view my data visualization.
+Please visit Tableau Public [here](https://public.tableau.com/profile/grace.shea#!/vizhome/OutdoorsMap/Dashboard1?publish=yes) to view my data visualization.

 The key focus of my project is center the data visualization around user engagement.
 The maps and charts respond, due to the use of calculated fields, to the user's choice in parameter dropdown and a filter ranges.